Adoption in South Australia

 Adopting a child

-If you are considering adopting a child, you will have to apply through the Department for Child Protection.
+If you are considering adopting a child, you will have to apply through the Department for Child Protection (DCP).
 The eligibility criteria, procedures and costs for adopting a child from overseas or locally will vary and are available on the department's website.

 It is illegal to arrange your own adoption.

 Placing a child for adoption

-If you are considering relinquishing your child for adoption, it is important that you contact the Department for Child Protection Placement Services.
-Social Workers there can assist you through the process, as well as discuss alternatives to adoption, such as foster care, placing your child with relatives, or getting more support for you to raise your child yourself.
+If you are considering relinquishing your child for adoption, it is important that you contact DCP Placement Services.
+Social workers there can assist you through the process, as well as discuss alternatives to adoption, such as foster care, placing your child with relatives, or getting more support for you to raise your child yourself.

 Seeking adoption information